 Investing in North Carolina’s Caregiving Workforce

-Recommendations to strengthen North Carolina’s nursing, direct care, and behavioral health workforce.
+Recommendations to strengthen North Carolina’s nursing, direct care, and mental health/substance use services workforce.

-Recognizing the importance increasing its resilient caregiver workforce, the North Carolina Department of Health and Human Services and North Carolina Department of Commerce convened a Caregiving Workforce Strategic Leadership Council to generate solutions for strengthening the state’s Nursing, Behavioral Health, and Direct Care workforce.
+Recognizing the importance increasing its resilient caregiver workforce, the North Carolina Department of Health and Human Services and North Carolina Department of Commerce convened a Caregiving Workforce Strategic Leadership Council to generate solutions for strengthening the state’s Nursing, Mental Health/Substance Use Services, and Direct Care workforce.

 The Center’s Role